ComPWA/PWA-pages/docs/index.md

 As such, the pages consist three main components: [theory](./theory.rst), [analysis techniques](./analysis.rst), and [software](./software.rst).
-The [theory pages](./theory.rst) are to be a collection of the basics of PWA theory, along with references to more in-depth sources.
+The [theory pages](./theory.rst) are to be a collection of the theoretical basis of Partial Wave Analysis, along with references to more in-depth sources.
 This is useful, because it is often difficult for newcomers to find their way around in the growing amount of PWA literature and experimental results.
 The [analysis section](./analysis.rst) visits some of the common statistics techniques that you need to be familiar with to do PWA (and event selection more generally).
 The [software pages](./software.rst) serve as a guide through the available software tools that are relevant to PWA software development.

+Finally, the [develop page](./develop.md) formulates some conventions and tools that are used by {ref}`affiliated software packages <software:Sub-projects>`.

 ```{toctree}
 ---